minosimo/qdigidoc-flatpak/README.md

 To use your ID card in the browser, please use the new [Web eID solution](https://www.id.ee/en/article/the-latest-version-of-the-id-software-includes-an-innovative-web-eid-interface/).
+For Linux users, the DigiDoc software itself is not required to use Web eID.
+Note that Web eID does not work with the Flatpak version of Firefox.

 This repository used to package the old `chrome-token-signing` binary, but it's no longer needed.